jtyr/ansible-yaml_inventory/README.md

 Standard Ansible inventory suffers of several issues:

-- It must be a single file.
+- It must be a single file or multiple files in a directory.
 - It has a flat structure where all groups are on the same level and relate to each other via `:children` definition leading to long group names when trying to capture more complex relationships.
 That also affects the names of the